 Contributing to online companies I found is a good way to “perfect my skill”.
 I can be as critical as I wish without the nerves of rejection.
 But I must say that seeing your first article in print gives you an immeasurable amount of pride in your achievement.

 As mentioned previously, I travel abroad between four and six times a year in my capacity as a home based travel agent.
 This of course provides me with and unending supply of stories, and while many may not be in a position to do this, there are many ways to bring travel destinations to life.
 So for those who would flourish in this field of employment but feel that they don’t get around enough, this course gives you the tools that enable you to start your journey without leaving home.

 The course is structured to enable you to “tackle” it in your own time, something I found suited my schedule.
 But to sum up my experience, as an avid reader I now look at all text in a different way.
 Fiction or biography I compare descriptive writing which I would have once skimmed over to get to the end as fast as I could.
 Now I savour the delivery of each chapter and use this skill in my own stories, all thanks to my making a decision to join the Morris Journalism Academy, one that has changed my perspective on everything I see on my travels.

 Deanne J Scanlan

-I now write a regular monthly article for local paper, Bribie and Surrounds.
-I’m also in the process of planning a documentary in Bhutan and fly out shortly to get the ball rolling on this.
+Deanne now writes a regular monthly article for local paper, Bribie and Surrounds and is also in the process of planning a documentary in Bhutan.

 Examples of Deanne’s images from her travels